Simple-ML/Simple-ML/docs/DSL/tutorial/workflow-language/steps.md

 # Steps

-Steps can be used to extract a sequence of [statements][statements] from a Machine Learning program to give the sequence a name and make it reusable.
-In the following discussion we explain how to [declare a step](#declaring-a-step) and how to use it by [calling it](#calling-a-step).
+Steps are used to extract a sequence of [statements][statements] from a Machine Learning program to give the sequence a name and make it reusable.
+In the following discussion we explain how to [declare a step](#declaring-a-step) and how to [call it](#calling-a-step).

 ## Declaring a Step